Pricing law and guidance

 Letting agents' fees

 Under the Consumer Rights Act 2015, letting agents are under a duty to publicise fees that relate to letting agency or property management work.
 A list of the fees must be prominently displayed at each of the letting agent's business premises and on their website, if they have one.
+There is also a duty to publicise fees on a third party website, which means a website that is not the letting agent's website.
 The list of fees must include:

 - a clear and understandable description of each fee